-Here is a list of the most common questions I get from clients looking to elope in Colorado:
+Here is a list of the most common questions I get from clients who are planning to elope in Colorado:

 How far in advance should we begin planning?